AgencyPMG/Queue/docs/handlers.rst

 Every single message goes through a single handler.
 It's up to that handler to figure out how to deal with each message appropriately.

+.. php:interface:: MessageHandler

+    :namespace: PMG\\Queue

+    An object that can handle (process or act upon) a single message.

+    .. php:method:: handle(PMG\\Queue\\Message $handle, array $options=[])

+        :param $handle: The message to handle.
+        :param $options: A set of options from the consumer.

 Callable Handler
 ----------------